-- Patients are required to wear a face mask or face covering when arriving to our office.
-We do not have extra masks as our supplies are limited.
+- Patients are required to wear a face mask or face covering when arriving to our office and must be worn throughout the office.

-- Our waiting rooms will obey social distancing which means seating space is limited and will be separate.
+- Our waiting rooms obey social distancing guidelines and seating space is extremely limited and separate.

 Policies & Protocols

 - We are monitoring the guidance from the Centers for Disease Control (CDC) regarding Infection Prevention and Control.

 - We are abiding by the recommendations for the use of personal protection equipment (PPE) as outlined by the CDC and dental associations.

 - Increasing the frequency of our sanitation practices inside and outside our surgical facilities.

 - Wiping down our waiting rooms, chairs, counters and door handles hourly.